dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 - **Retrieve stored data and reconstruct it** into its original form for use in computations.

 Key Benefts of Custom Types:
-✅ Extend DataJoint's capabilities to support scientific data types.
+- [x] Extend DataJoint's capabilities to support scientific data types.
-✅ Ensure compatibility with relational storage while enabling flexible data handling.
+- [x] Ensure compatibility with relational storage while enabling flexible data handling.
-✅ Simplify retrieval and conversion of complex objects.
+- [x] Simplify retrieval and conversion of complex objects.
-✅ Maintain backward compatibility with legacy data structures.
+- [x] Maintain backward compatibility with legacy data structures.

 Type adaptors must be **registered and available at the time of schema declaration** and maintained continually for data operations to ensure compatibility.
 Generally, revisions of adaptors must maintain backward compatibility.